MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-quantum-computing.md

 ## The qubit

-In quantum computing, a quantum bit is a unit of quantum information, like a classical bit.
+In quantum computing, a quantum bit - **qubit** - is a unit of quantum information, like a classical bit.
 Where classical bits hold a single binary value such as a 0 or 1, a qubit can hold both values at the same time.
 This is called **superposition**.

 The act of **measurement** changes a qubit.
-It goes from being in the infinite states of superposition to one of the binary states of 0 or 1.
+It goes from being in superposition to one of the binary states of 0 or 1.
 Again, measurement of a qubit is unlike a classical bit, which when 0 is measured as 0, and when 1 is measured as 1.

 Qubits can also be **entangled**: when we make a measurement of one entangled qubit, it affects the state of the other, even if the qubits are physically far apart.

 ## What can a quantum computer do?

 When multiple qubits act coherently, they can process multiple options simultaneously.
-This allows them to process information in a fraction of the time it would take even the fastest nonquantum systems.
+This allows them to process information in a fraction of the time it would take even the fastest non-quantum systems.

 Quantum algorithms can be designed to take advantage of qubit superposition and entanglement to speed up classical algorithms, or to provide entirely new ways of modeling physical systems.